bglezseoane/gitcher/docs/useCases.md

 ## Fast mode shortcuts

-Elementary options are available via command line to avoid gitcher to be scriptable and integrable on POSIX systems.
+Elementary options are available via command line to allow Gitcher to be scriptable and integrable on POSIX systems.
 To use:

 - `gitcher -l`: [L]'s shortcut.